Loepker-James/enforce-rules/.github/SUPPORT.md

 Thank you for using this project.
 This document explains where to get help and what kinds of support are available.

 ## Asking Questions
-For general questions about using the project, please open a Discussion in the repository under the “Discussions” category.
+This project does not use GitHub Discussions.
+For general questions, please open an Issue labeled “question”.

 ## Reporting Bugs
 If you believe you have found a bug, please open an Issue and include: